Quantum tensor network algorithms for evaluation of spectral functions on quantum computers

 Let us now discuss the specifics for extracting the values of the different observables.
 The average energy is a sum of single site and two-site operators.
 For the static expectation values, we simulate the quantum circuits with $X$, $Y$ and $Z$ basis measurements for $n_{\rm shots}= 10^{4}$ shots each.
 The expected value of the Hamiltonian is then evaluated from individually extracted expectation values of single site operators $\hat{S}^\alpha_j$ and two-site correlations $\hat{S}^\alpha_i\hat{S}^\alpha_j$.
 Notice that, because of the nature of terms present, in the sequential preparation scheme, we measure all the physical qubits in the same basis and the expected values of each of the operators can be extracted from the same measurement dataset.
 In \cref{fig:zeroB-spinhalf}~(a) we compare the extracted energies to the energies extracted from CTN methods (benchmark).
 We see that the variational approach well approximates the exact energies for ground and excited states.

 In \cref{fig:zeroB-spinhalf}~(b), we carefully analyze the error from measurement noise in the estimate of the energy values.
 While at smaller values of $n_{\rm shots}$ the relative error decreases by increasing the number of shots, the error-rate saturates at large $n_{\rm shots}$.
 This saturation error value is approximately the error set by the tolerance in the compilation of the unitary embeddings.
-In \cref{app:err bounds}, we provide analytical bounds on the error in measured expected values of observables as it relates to the fidelity of the compilation of the unitary embeddings.
+This is because the fidelity of the compiled QTN, consisting of $L$ physical sites, is approximately given by $F\approx 1-L\varepsilon_C/(\chi d +1)$.
+In \cref{app:err bounds}, we provide details for this estimate as well as analytical bounds on the error in measured expected values of observables as it relates to the fidelity of the compilation of the unitary embeddings.
 In \cref{fig:zeroB-spinhalf}~(c) we show the quantitative separation in gate counts when compiling the unitaries to the native gate set.
 The variational approach for compilation pursued here provides a constant factor speedup (in gate counts) consistently for all of the low-lying excited states simulated here.